Overhead Costs: A Complete Guide for Service Businesses

 The numbers you calculate to cover overhead only represent how much you need to charge to break even.
 You will still need to include a profit margin to ensure you make money.

-Because your fixed overhead costs tend to increase year-over-year, it’s important to track expenses and review them on a regular basis to ensure they’re not eating away at your profit.
+Because fixed overhead costs tend to increase year over year, it’s important to track expenses and review them regularly to ensure they’re not eating away at your profit.

 If this happens, you may need to increase your prices to reflect growing costs.